Renting a property is a big step, so it’s important to be certain the home you’re going to be living in is right for you.

-Questions to ask
+Questions to ask when renting a house

 1. Who is my main point of contact?

-2. What's included in the rent?
+2. What's included with the property?

 4. Am I allowed to redecorate?